elaverman/cuilt/README.md

 - JSFP-I (Joint Strategy Fictitious Play with Inertia) [4]
 - WRM-I (Weighted Regret Monitoring with Inertia) [1,5]

+The research based on the Cuilt framework is published in a short [6] and long [7] form.
+Further research that explores combining algorithms with rank information based on a modification of the PageRank algorithm [8] is detailed in two more publications [9,10].

 Usage
 -------------------------------------
 Ensure Java 8 is used for the compilation and install SBT, as described in the README file of the "signal-collect" project.